City drawers 2018. Hilton Hotel by Marcha van der Hurk

 2018, fineliner, colored pencil

-Georg Bohle studied industrial design at the Design Academy in Eindhoven.
-From 2007 to 2010, he worked as a designer at Studio Makkink & Bey.
-Bohle (1977) sees the built environment and pristine landscapes as cultural metaphors that provide a context for his work.
+Georg Bohle trained as an industrial designer at the Design Academy in Eindhoven.
+From 2007 to 2010 he worked as a designer at Studio Makkink & Bey.
+Bohle (1977) sees the built environment and untouched landscapes as cultural metaphors that provide a context for his work.
 He is fascinated by the complexity of data and impressions that, for example, a city offers.
 Some of Bohle's drawings show graphic interpretations of textures and compositional structures in man-made agglomerations.
 Other works show mountain landscapes with anthropomorphic rock formations.
-Within the field of tension between architectural and natural forms, between reality and the outer world, Bohle develops a growing series of imaginary landscapes.
-In the eyes of Bohle, the Wholesale Building is a place where traders in suits with dark ties constantly storm the building like busy bees.
-That image first occurred to him when he went to look at the building for this assignment.
+Within the tension between architectural and natural forms, between reality and the otherworldly, Bohle develops a growing series of imaginary landscapes.
+In Bohle's eyes, the Groothandelsgebouw is a place where traders in suits with dark ties continuously storm the building, like busy bees.
+That image first came to his mind when he went to look at the building for this assignment.

 Nazif Lopulissa - City Archives Hofdijk 651 (formerly Rijks Automobiel Centrale)